Ásbyrgi

 Ásbyrgi ([ˈausˌpɪrcɪ]) is a glacial canyon and forest in the north of Iceland, located approximately 38 km east of Húsavík on the Diamond Circle road.
 The horseshoe-shaped depression is part of the Vatnajökull National Park and measures approximately 3.5 km in length and over 1 km wide.
 For more than half of its length, the canyon is divided through the middle by a distinctive rock formation 25 meters high called Eyjan ([ˈeiːjan], "the Island"), from which a vast landscape is seen.

 The canyon's steep sides are formed by cliffs up to 100 m in height.
-Within in the canyon is a woodland of birch and willow.
+Within the canyon is a woodland of birch and willow.
 Between 1947 and 1977, a number of foreign tree species were introduced, including spruce, larch and pine.
 The small lake Botnstjörn [ˈpɔsːˌtʰjœ(r)tn̥] is home to a variety of waterfowl species.

 Ásbyrgi was most likely formed by catastrophic glacial flooding of the river Jökulsá á Fjöllum after the last ice age, first 8–10,000 years ago, and then again some 3,000 years ago.
 The river has since changed its course and now runs about 2 km to the east.

 The legend explains the unusual shape of the canyon differently.
 Nicknamed Sleipnir's footprint, it is said that the canyon was formed when Odin's eight-legged horse, Sleipnir, touched one of its feet to the ground here.